AnindKiran/Breast-Cancer-Detection-Using-ML/README.md

 Breast Cancer Detection using Support Vector Machines, and K-Nearest neighbours. <br>
 </p>

-The Wisconsin Dataset is the standard training dataset.
-It has been trained on this dataset. <br>
+The models mentioned above have been trained on the standard Wisconsin Dataset. <br>
 > Link to the dataset : https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/breast-cancer-wisconsin.data